Ramona Gatto

 How do you break a Champion?

-When Gatto entered the ring though, she was focused on the bout and didn't bother to ask about who the judges were.
+When Gatto entered the ring, she was focused on the bout and didn't bother to ask about who the judges were.
 Both her and IKF Representative Steve Fossum simply trusted in the ISKA's selection of these judges.
 Gatto had no idea who the judges were.
-Fossum never knew of the protest Gatto had against Brown.
-In fact, Brown sat next to Fossum during the entire bout.
+However adding to the drama, Fossum never knew of the protest Gatto had against Dwight Brown.
+In fact, Brown sat next to Fossum during the entire bout and wait till you hear what he told Fossum mid way through the bout...

-During the break of the 6th round, after Brown scored his card, he asked Fossum if he saw the bout that way as Fossum saw him score the round for Vlasova of Russia.
+During the break of the 6th round, after Brown scored his card he noticed that Fossum saw him score the round for Vlasova of Russia.
+So he asked Fossum if he saw the bout that way.
 Fossum said "No, I didn't see it that way at all." and Brown's reply was, "Lets just say that Gatto will have to knock her out to win this one."
+Fossum shruged it off as just a comment Brown was making.

 Obviously, Gatto was OUTRAGED (L) in the ring and burst over to Brown and let him have a piece of her mind.
 Gatto refused a rematch since it was later made clear that the rematch idea was the motivation of the decision.
 They all thought Gatto would jump at a re-match but it would now need to be in Russia for a big billed "REMATCH!"
-Gatto refused vowing to never fight for the ISKA again and basically, lost all drive to fight at all.
+Brown and Oranski knew there was no other way to bring a big name draw to fight in Russia other than to force her to want a revenge match.
+However their strategy backfired when Gatto refused, vowing to never fight for the ISKA again and basically, lost all drive to fight at all.

 It marked a point in IKF Sanctioning history that forced the IKF to never again be the "Nice Guy" and allow another organization to have full say on officials.
 Now the IKF researches ALL event officials.
 It established a stern rule that anytime an IKF World Title is up for grabs, there will be at least 2 IKF Judges or 1 Judge and the Referee involved in any IKF World Title bout.